 Parents/guardians will have a weekly therapy and coaching call with their child’s clinician, which will include progress updates, recommendations, and suggestions on effective parenting styles.
-The clinician will provide reading and writing assignments to parents that will parallel the work that the student is doing in the wilderness, and process concepts such as boundary setting, empathy, communication, and more.
+The clinician will provide reading and writing assignments to parents that will parallel the work that the student is doing in the wilderness program, and process concepts such as boundary setting, empathy, communication, and more.

 “The best part about the seminar was seeing the progress in our son and seeing the level of interest, involvement, and care taken by his guides, therapist, and Aspiro staff.” – Parent

-A primary goal at the parent seminar is for each family member to learn self- reflection strategies and how behavioral patterns affect family relationships.
-Most parents attend a workshop midway through their son or daughter’s stay at Aspiro.
-Following the seminar students remain at Aspiro for a number of weeks, that will be collaboratively determined by the parents and primary therapist, based on student progress and plans for transition.
-Seminars are typically scheduled monthyly.
-Parents are encouraged to work with their therapist to determine the most appropriate seminar to attend.
+Most families attend a workshop midway through or towards the end of their son or daughter’s stay at Aspiro.
+You will work with your therapist to determine which seminar to attend.
+Following the seminar, students remain at Aspiro for a number of weeks, which will be collaboratively determined by the parents and primary therapist, based on student progress and plans for transition.
+Seminars are held on a monthly basis.

 & Field Staff